Restricting Voltage Deviation of DC Microgrids with Critical and Ordinary Nodes: A Generalized Consensus Approach: Simulation examples

-\emph{Phase 1:} During $t\in[0,4)s$, all nodes are normally operated.
-Figure \ref{fig:cri_aV_PnP}\subref{fig:V_cri_aV_PnP} shows that all critical node voltages are regulated to 380V, i.e., accurate voltage consensus is achieved.
-At the same time, currents are accurately shared among all ordinary nodes (i.e., 1, 3, 5, 6) (see Fig. \ref{fig:cri_aV_PnP}\subref{fig:Ipu_cri_aV_PnP}).
+During $t\in[0,4)s$, all nodes are normally operated.
+Figure \ref{fig:ordinary_pnp}(a) shows that all critical node voltages are regulated to 380V, i.e., accurate voltage consensus is achieved, while currents are accurately shared among all ordinary nodes (i.e., 1, 3, 5, 6) (see Fig. \ref{fig:ordinary_pnp}(b)).

-\emph{Phase 2:} During $t\in[4,12)s$, the DG of node 6 is plugged out from the DC microgrid.
-Then the output current of DG 6 becomes zero immediately at $t=4s$ (see Fig. \ref{fig:cri_aV_PnP}\subref{fig:Ipu_cri_aV_PnP}), and meanwhile, the bus voltage of node 6 is dropped from 385.5V to 369V (see Fig. \ref{fig:cri_aV_PnP}\subref{fig:V_cri_aV_PnP}).
-However, voltage consensus of critical nodes and accurate current sharing of the rest ordinary nodes can still be achieved at steady state.
+During $t\in[4,12)s$, the DG of node 6 is plugged out from the DC microgrid.
+Then the output current of DG 6 becomes zero immediately at $t=4s$ (see Fig. \ref{fig:ordinary_pnp}(b)), and meanwhile, the bus voltage of node 6 is dropped from 385.5V to 369V (see Fig. \ref{fig:ordinary_pnp}(a)).
+However, voltage consensus of critical nodes and accurate current sharing of the rest ordinary nodes are still achieved at steady state.

-\emph{Phase 3:} During $t\in[12,20]s$, the DG of node 6 is plugged back into the DC microgrid.
-It can be observed from Fig. \ref{fig:cri_aV_PnP} that the behavior of bus voltage and per-unit current of all nodes is restored to the state before unplugging of DG 6.
+During $t\in[12,20]s$, the DG of node 6 is plugged back into the DC microgrid.
+It can be observed from Fig. \ref{fig:ordinary_pnp} that bus voltages and per-unit currents of all nodes are successfully restored.